rich-iannone/great-docs/README.md

 ## What Gets Enhanced

-Great Docs automatically initializes a quartodoc site and includes:
+Great Docs automatically creates a complete documentation site with:

 ### Nice Visuals